krialm/color_quantization/README.md

 ## Author

-This program was developed by [Your Name].
+This program was developed by Artem Konotopchyk.

 ## License

-This program is open-source and available under the [License Name] license.
-You can find the license details in the LICENSE file.
+This program is open-source and available for all users.

 Feel free to modify, improve, and share this program with others.
 Happy color quantizing!